 - Why are Judges Hesitant to Allow Defendants to Represent Themselves for a DUI?

 - Will I Need to Hire a Lawyer for a Chicago DUI?

 - Contact Our DUI Defense Attorneys in Chicago

 What Are the Penalties for DUI in Illinois?

-Driving under the Influence (DUI), or drunk driving, is generally a Class A misdemeanor in Illinois.
-It’s punishable by heavy fines, driver’s license suspension, and possible jail time.
-Under certain circumstances, the crime may be elevated to a felony with the mandatory loss of your driver's license and, even more significantly, possible penitentiary time.
+Driving under the Influence (DUI), or drunk driving, is generally a Class A misdemeanor in Illinois, punishable by up to 365 days in jail and up to $2500 in fines.
+Although it’s typically associated with heavy fines, driver’s license suspensions, and possible jail time, few first time DUI cases ever result in such penalties.
+Most DUIs in Chicago and throughout Illinois will still allow a first-time offender to retain his or her driver’s license and continue to drive so that they can earn a living or go to school.
+Under certain circumstances however, the crime may be elevated to a felony with the mandatory loss of your driver's license (revocation) and even more significantly, possible penitentiary time.

-With some exceptions, a driver's first two DUIs will be classified as misdemeanors.
-If the driver gets a third DUI, or if someone is seriously injured as a result of their drunk driving, or the driver has no valid privileges, the crime may become a felony.
+With some exceptions, a driver's first two DUIs are usually classified as misdemeanor offenses in Illinois.
+But if the driver gets a third DUI, if someone is seriously injured as result of their drunk driving, if the driver has no valid privileges, if he or she has no automobile insurance, or under certain other circumstances, the charge may become a felony.

 What Constitutes Drunk Driving in Chicago, Illinois?